gtronset/beets-filetote/README.md

 The full set of [built in functions] are also supported, with the exception of `%aunique` - which will return an empty string.

-Please also note that the above fields are not available for use within other plugins such as `inline`.
-However, otherwise `inline` and other plugins should work as expected.
+Note that the fields mentioned above are not usable within other plugins like inline.
+But inline and other plugins should be fine otherwise.

 > **Important Note:** if the rename is set and there are multiple files that qualify,
 > only the first will be added to the library (new folder); other files that